DevExpress-Examples/maui-data-grid/Readme.md

 # DevExpress Data Grid for .NET MAUI

-The DevExpress Data Grid for .NET MAUI Preview 7 is a data-aware control designed to present and manage data in a tabular format.
+The DevExpress Data Grid for .NET MAUI is a data-aware control designed to present and manage data in a tabular format.

 This example allows you to get started with the DataGridView component - bind it to a data source and configure its columns.